4 Website Must-Haves to Harness the Power of Social Proof

 An accountant registered with the Chartered Accountants Australia and New Zealand is objectively proving that they are qualified and operate with professional standards.
 They are inherently trusted to comply with all Australian rules and regulations.

-This is the logo bar marqee we created for The Integrated CFO website to visually highlight their professional membership and accreditations.
+This is the logo bar marquee we created for The Integrated CFO website to visually highlight their professional membership and accreditations.

 Likewise, a photographer who has won an award for their work is immediately given more credibility and it’s assumed that “they must know what they’re doing” if they’ve received industry recognition.